pabera/chaplin-generators/README.md

 Using [thor](https://github.com/wycats/thor), they have the look and feel like normal Rails generators.
 Currently it only works at a certain application architecture, please be aware of that.
 The generation is based on the current [Chaplin-Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) application.
 Since Chaplin is basically written in Coffeescript, the generators will also generate CoffeeScript files.

-The current configuration works with the following application scaffold
+The current configuration works with the following application scaffold.
+The generators are using 2-Spaces indentation!

 ```
 $ mkdir project && cd project